As the name says on the box, ProWritingAid truly is a pro writing aid.

 Of course, price is a big consideration for many writers.
 Before I even start on my review, this one is a winner already.

-There is a very good free version available.
-But the pro version of Prowritingaid is around one-third of the price of comparable premium writing and grammar checkers.
-It makes it extremely good value for money.
+But Prowritingaid premium costs around one-third of the price of comparable premium writing and grammar checkers.
+It makes it such good value for money.

 Now let’s get started on my hands-on review of ProWritingAid to help you in your decision-making process.

-The toolbar at the top of the ProWritingAid desktop editor immediately lets you know that there is a lot on offer to analyze your writing.
+The toolbar at the top of the ProWritingAid desktop editor immediately lets you know that there is a lot on offer to analyze any piece of writing.